Massipssa/Docs/linux/basics.md

 ## Security

 - `/etc/sudoers:` contains all what users can do
-- `/etc/password:` users and their infos (9 fields)
+- `/etc/password:` users and their info (9 fields)
 - `/etc/shadow:`   hashed password users
 - `/etc/group:`  users groups
 - `/etc/login.defs` contains login configurations

 - Difference between system user and standard user ?
-    - Sytem user (Service account) do not have a login shell
+    - System user (Service account) do not have a login shell

 ## Users and groups